 The Compensation Committee reviews director compensation periodically and recommends changes to the Board, when it deems them appropriate.
 We use a combination of cash and equity-based compensation to attract and retain non-employee directors and to compensate such directors for their service on the Board in an amount that is commensurate with their role and involvement.
-In setting director compensation, the Compensation Committee and the Board considered an analysis prepared by Mercer in December 2010 of reported non-employee director compensation practices at the same peer companies used for the Compensation Committee's evaluation of named executive officers' compensation, discussed more fully in the "Compensation Discussion and Analysis" section of this Proxy Statement.
-This analysis included information on prevalent practices for retainers, fees and equity compensation.
+In establishing director compensation, the Compensation Committee and the Board considers analyses prepared by Mercer of reported non-employee director compensation practices at the peer companies used by the Compensation Committee in its evaluation of named executive officers' compensation, discussed more fully in the "Compensation Discussion and Analysis" section of this Proxy Statement.